Silky Oaks Lodge

 Arriving and walking through the understated wooden lodge, you start to hear the bubbling, trickling sounds of the Mossman River, tumbling over smooth boulders below the restaurant.
 At this time of year (September) temperatures are warm during the day, and mild at night meaning that swimming in the cool billabong looking for turtles and platypus is wonderfully refreshing in the heat of the afternoon, and evenings bring a cooling breeze perfect for al fresco dining.

 The rooms are dotted across the property, and my River House was perched high above the river, with a lovely little deck, complete with a table and chairs (ideal for morning coffee!) and a hammock.
-Splashes of color complement the otherwise simple dcor, allowing the rainforest and the river to take center stage.
+Splashes of colour complement the otherwise simple dcor, allowing the rainforest and the river to take centre stage.
 Billabong Suites are incredibly spacious and in high demand thanks to their elevated position over the serene and glassy Billabong.
 A real surprise were the Lodge Suites, perfect for families, with two extra daybeds that can transform into extra beds for children, not to mention this huge bed out on the deck, just perfect for a night sleeping out under the stars listening to the sounds of the forest all around you.

-Activities here at Silky range from the sublime (snorkeling in the crystal clear Billabong looking out for platypus and turtles) to the more ridiculous (helicopter flights over the remarkable reaches of the Great Barrier Reef).
+Activities here at Silky range from the sublime (snorkelling in the crystal clear Billabong looking out for platypus and turtles) to the more ridiculous (helicopter flights over the remarkable reaches of the Great Barrier Reef).
 For the active, you can kayak on the river, walk through the ancient Daintree Rainforest, and even zip line through the jungle canopy.
 The Healing Waters Spa deserves a very special mention the combination of hot stone and Swedish massage that I experienced, specially designed to ease my ailing back, was completely sublime.

 When the time came to leave this special spot, we were genuinely sad, having found total tranquillity in the heart of this ancient and magical corner of Australia.
 We left with a certainty that we wanted as many of our guests as possible to experience Silky Oaks Lodge and this spectacular, lush and fascinating part of the country, knowing that they would also experience exceptional service, excellent cuisine and one of the most beautiful locations imaginable.